Joseph I. Castro: Career

 During the course of his career, Castro held various positions, including faculty and administrative roles, at five University of California campuses, University of California, Berkeley, University of California, Santa Barbara, University of California, Davis, University of California, Merced, and University of California, San Francisco.
 In the 1990s he was director of academic programs at the University of California Center.
 Castro was a part of the founding team at University of California, Merced.
-He is also a professor for educational research and administration in the Kremen School of Education and Human Development at California State University, Fresno.
+He was also a professor for educational research and administration in the Kremen School of Education and Human Development at California State University, Fresno.

 Castro became president of California State University, Fresno in 2013, succeeding John Welty.
 Prior to his role as president, he served as vice-chancellor for student academic affairs at the University of California, San Francisco.
 The Mountain West Conference appointed Castro as a member of the College Football Playoff Board of Managers, as one of 11 university presidents on the board.

 Castro played a lead role in securing and implementing a $500,000 grant from the College Futures Foundation to the Fresno Unified School District, University of California, Merced, the State Center Community College, and University of California, Fresno to collaboratively analyze data to suggest policy changes within the involved institutions to increase student success.

-Castro was one of three individuals to be awarded the Stanford Graduate School of Education’s (GSE) 2016 Alumni Excellence in Education Award that recognizes alumni who are making a notable difference within their institutions, communities, and policy, at large.
+Castro was one of three individuals to be awarded the Stanford Graduate School of Education's (GSE) 2016 Alumni Excellence in Education Award that recognizes alumni who are making a notable difference within their institutions, communities, and policy, at large.

-In 2015, the Islamic Cultural Center of Fresno awarded Castro with the Spirit of Abraham Award for his efforts to provide Muslim students a space to conduct religious practices and prayer.
+In 2015, the Islamic Cultural Center of Fresno awarded Castro the Spirit of Abraham Award for his efforts to provide Muslim students a space to conduct religious practices and prayer.